 I update so regularly it's worth pressing f5 on each visit!

-Universal Time (UT) is equivalent to Greenwich Mean Time.
+Universal Time (UT) is equivalent to Greenwich Mean Time, because the line of longitude 0.0 degrees passes

 Elements of this website first published by me 2008.